-Sonam is the new Highland Street AmeriCorps Ambassador of Mentoring.
-She is a graduate of Middlebury College with a degree in International and Global Studies.
+Sonam is a graduate of Middlebury College with a degree in International and Global Studies.
 During her time at Middlebury she studied abroad in Argentina and Brazil, participated in a group mentoring program and was an active member of the South Asian dance group.
 She was born in Nepal to Tibetan parents, grew up in Queens, NY and is a proud New Yorker.
 She comes to RSYP having interned with various nonprofit and governmental organizations in New York City and Buenos Aires, Argentina.
 She is excited to spend her year of service at the Railroad Street Youth Project, getting to know the youth of the community and helping to strengthen the mentoring program.
 Outside of work, she loves learning new languages, reading about Tibetan history, watching Bollywood movies and eating spicy food.
 Sonam is extremely grateful for the opportunity to work with such inspiring people and is looking forward to learning from them.

 Caitlin Hugel, Jobs and Careers Coordinator, MPF